 The Conscious Competence learning model, together with Kolb's learning cycle theory, and the Johari Window model all provide helpful additional ways to learn and to teach others about Tuckman's ideas and their applications.
 These will be discussed later.

 High dependence on leader for guidance and direction.
 Little agreement on team aims other than received from leader.
 Individual roles and responsibilities are unclear.
 The leader must be prepared to answer lots of questions about the team's purpose, objectives and external relationships.
 Processes are often ignored.
 Members test the tolerance of the system and leader.
 The leader directs (similar to Situational Leadership® 'Telling' mode).

 Stage 2: Storming

-Decisions don't come easily within group.
-Team members vie for position as they attempt to establish themselves in relation to other team members and the leader, who might receive challenges from team members.
+Decisions don't come easily within the group.
+Team members vie for positions as they attempt to establish themselves in relation to other team members and the leader, who might receive challenges from team members.
 Clarity of purpose increases but plenty of uncertainties persist.
 Cliques and factions form and there may be power struggles.
 The team needs to be focused on its goals to avoid becoming distracted by relationships and emotional issues.
 Compromises may be required to enable progress.
 Leader coaches (similar to Situational Leadership® 'Selling' mode).